samyakjain16/Journalist-Leaderboard/README.md

 # Journalist Leaderboard 📰

-An automated real-time system for tracking and ranking journalists based on their published articles.
+An semi-automated real-time system for tracking and ranking journalists based on their published articles.

 ## Task Requirements: